 When it comes to protecting your property after dark, you need technology that can “see” where human eyes fail.
-That’s where night vision and infrared (IR) come into play.
+That’s where Night Vision vs. Infrared technologies come into play.
+While both serve the purpose of enhancing visibility in low-light or no-light conditions, they use different methods to achieve this.
 But what do these technologies really mean, and how do they differ?

 What is Night Vision?